timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter D-Deferred Compensation, Etc./PART I-PENSION, PROFIT-SHARING, STOCK BONUS PLANS, ETC./Subpart A-General Rule.md

     * (C) which provides that an employee's right to his accrued benefit derived from employer contributions made to the trust pursuant to his election is nonforfeitable, and

-    * (D) which does not require, as a condition of participation in the arrangement, that an employee complete a period of service with the employer (or employers) maintaining the plan extending beyond the period permitted under section 410(a)(1) (determined without regard to subparagraph (B)(i) thereof).
+    * (D) which does not require, as a condition of participation in the arrangement, that an employee complete a period of service with the employer (or employers) maintaining the plan extending beyond the close of the earlier of—

+      * (i) the period permitted under section 410(a)(1) (determined without regard to subparagraph (B)(i) thereof), or

+      * (ii) subject to the provisions of paragraph (15), the first period of 3 consecutive 12-month periods during each of which the employee has at least 500 hours of service.

 * #### (3) Application of participation and discrimination standards
     * (A) A cash or deferred arrangement shall not be treated as a qualified cash or deferred arrangement unless—